robotframework/rellu/BUILD.rst

       python3 setup.py sdist bdist_wheel

-   Test distributions locally if necessary.
+   Distributions can be tested locally if needed.

 4. Upload to PyPI::